mozilla-l10n/documentation/src/products/review/signoffs.md

 <!-- toc -->

+## Overview

-Sign-offs are a way for l10n-drivers to indicate that a specific changeset is technically sound and ready to ship in Firefox desktop or Firefox for Android.
-Currently, thanks to cross-channel, we ship all versions of Firefox from a [single localization repository](https://hg.mozilla.org/l10n-central/):
+Sign-offs are a way for l10n-drivers to indicate that a specific changeset is technically sound and ready to ship to general audience in Firefox (Beta, Release).
+Currently, thanks to cross-channel, we ship all versions of Firefox from a [single localization repository](https://hg.mozilla.org/l10n-central/), but each channel uses a different snapshot in time of that repository.

+While sign-offs are performed on l10n.mozilla.org (*Elmo*), the resulting data is stored in each tree (`mozilla-central`, `mozilla-beta`, etc.) to be used directly by the build system.
+A job, called `l10n-bumper`, runs on Taskcluster every hour, retrieves sign-off information from Elmo via API, and stores it in a file called `l10n-changesets.json`:
-* Nightly builds always use the tip of the repository, i.e. the latest changes available.
+* For Nightly (`mozilla-central`), [l10n-changesets.json](https://hg.mozilla.org/mozilla-central/file/default/browser/locales/l10n-changesets.json) always uses the revision `default`, and it’s only updated when changing the locales available in the build.
+That means that Nightly builds always use the tip of the l10n repository, i.e. the latest changes available for each locale.
-* Beta builds only use the signed off version.
+* Beta builds (`mozilla-beta`) only use the signed off changesets for each locale.
+Unlike in `mozilla-central`, [l10n-changesets.json](https://hg.mozilla.org/releases/mozilla-beta/file/default/browser/locales/l10n-changesets.json) contains the changesets signed off in Elmo instead of `default`.
-* Release builds uses the latest signed off version from Beta, and can’t normally be updated to use a most recent version.

-Sign-offs are tied to a specific app version.
-For example, Firefox 77 starts in Nightly and sign-off data is not relevant; it then moves to Beta and gets multiple sign-offs as the localization progresses.
-It then moves to release, and any dot release (e.g. 77.0.1) will use the latest sign-off available for the 77 version, done when it was still in Beta.
+* When the Beta code is merged to Release, [l10n-changesets.json](https://hg.mozilla.org/releases/mozilla-release/file/default/browser/locales/l10n-changesets.json) moves together with the rest of the code to `mozilla-release`.
+That means that Release builds will use the same changesets as the last beta with the same version number, and any further change [requires code uplifts](#updating-release).

 ## Timeline and deadlines